-I am committed to working with communities and partner agencies across all sectors to improve our identification of 'hidden harm' in Nottinghamshire in order to ensure that we safeguard those at risk, support victims and swiftly and effectively bring offenders to justice.
-I also want to ensure that all victims and survivors have the confidence to report crime to the police, safe in the knowledge that the information they provide will be taken seriously, investigated and acted upon wherever necessary.
+We are committed to working with communities and partner agencies across all sectors to improve the way we identify 'hidden harm' in Nottinghamshire, safeguard those at risk, support victims and swiftly and effectively bring offenders to justice.

+We also want to ensure that all victims, survivors and communities have the confidence to report crime and issues of concern to the police, safe in the knowledge that the information they provide will be taken seriously, investigated and acted upon wherever necessary.